mistermicheels/learning-notes/architecture-design/Deletes.md

     -   Hard to allow restoring data from within the application
         -   However, maybe your users don't really need that?
 Maybe all they need is better protection against accidental deletes or a backup/export functionality?
     -   Hard to enforce referential integrity and business rules when restoring
-    -   Schema might have changed between the delete and the restore
+    -   Schema might have changed between the delete and the restore!
 -   Requires separate history-keeping
     -   Could be audit log
     -   Could be archive table where you copy deleted records to before actually deleting them from the primary table